“This burger is a wonder. It’s thick, it’s perfectly cooked, juicy and covered in cheese…

 The sizzle had barely cooled on the fifty-year-old cast iron grill on which so many wonderful burgers had been prepared before owners John and Bonnie Eckre announced they would be relocating their beloved restaurant near the Santa Fe Plaza, the heart of the city.
 While they could relocate their recipes and the personal homespun friendliness which made the Eckres as beloved as their burgers, legalities prevented them from taking the name “Bobcat Bite” with them.

 In August, 2013, the newly christened Santa Fe Bite opened its doors in a space attached to Garrett’s Desert inn, a Route 66 motor court style motel within easy walking distance of the famous Plaza.
-The new digs are much more capacious than its predecessor with indoor seating for 80 guests and 36 more on a patio overlooking Old Santa Fe Trail.
+The new digs were much more capacious than its predecessor with indoor seating for 80 guests and 36 more on a patio overlooking Old Santa Fe Trail.
 Cushioned booths against the west-facing windows and east wall flank the dining room where seating is more utilitarian than it is comfortable.
 Mirrors backdrop a bar where you can order not only milk shakes, but beer and wine.
 Walls are adorned with Route 66 style memorabilia.

 There are two things vastly more essential to the success of the Bite’s rebirth than an expanded menu and increased capacity.
 The first is the cast iron grill on which burgers were perfectly prepared for eighteen years at the old Bobcat Bite.
-John Eckre was able to bring one of those magnificently seasoned cast iron grills with him to the new location, ensuring continuity of the singularly delicious magic which earned him a reputation as Santa Fe’s premier burger meister.
-More than any burger chef I’ve ever seen, John has mastered the art and science of preparing burgers your way.
+John Eckre was able to bring one of those magnificently seasoned cast iron grills with him to each of the two new locations, ensuring continuity of the singularly delicious magic which earned him a reputation as Santa Fe’s premier burger meister.
+More than any burger meister I’ve ever seen, John has mastered the art and science of preparing burgers your way.
 No matter your desired degree of doneness–from medium rare to well done–your burger is prepared to your exacting specifications every single time.

 The second is the genuine warmth and charm of Bonnie Eckre.
 Watching Bonnie work a room is a study in quiet graciousness and hospitality.
 Bonnie’s radiant smile is matched by her smiling eyes, the mirror to a beautiful soul who is absolutely beloved by her guests.
 Over the years she’s come to know many of the “regulars,” treating one and all as she would friends visiting her home.
 The wait staff is friendly and engaging.
 You’d expect no less at Bonnie’s home away from home.